Cathetus

 In a right triangle, the length of a cathetus is the geometric mean of the length of the adjacent segment cut by the altitude to the hypotenuse and the length of the whole hypotenuse.

 By the Pythagorean theorem, the sum of the squares of the lengths of the catheti is equal to the square of the length of the hypotenuse.

-The term leg, in addition to referring to a cathetus of a right triangle, is also used to refer to either of the equal sides of an isosceles triangle or to either of the non-parallel sides of a trapezoid.

 In architecture, the term cathetus has been used for the eye of the volute.
 It was so termed because its position is determined, in an Ionic (or voluted) capital, by a line let down from the point in which the volute generates.